Red-hot Vardy Fires Title-chasing Leicester To Club Record Win - UrduPoint

 After bagging the winner against Everton last Sunday, Nigerian forward Iheanacho struck again in the 41st minute.

-Teed up by a sweeping Leicester move, James Maddison surged into the Villa area and delivered a fine cross that Iheanacho turned in from close-range.
+James Maddison surged into the Villa area and delivered a fine cross that Iheanacho turned in from close range.

 But Evans restored Leicester's two-goal advantage in the 49th minute when the defender met Maddison's corner with a towering header for his first goal since February.

-Vardy put the result beyond doubt in the 75th minute as he raced clear of the Villa defence to drill past Heaton.
+Vardy put the result beyond doubt in the 75th minute with another clinical finish.

 - Newcastle hit back - Newcastle fought back to make it two consecutive wins with a 2-1 success against Southampton.

-Sheffield United came from behind to win 2-1 at second bottom Norwich.
+Sheffield United manager Chris Wilder claimed VAR does referees a disservice after his side came from behind to seal a 2-1 victory over Norwich at Carrow Road.

-Norwich took the lead in the 27th minute through captain Alexander Tettey's powerful finish for his first Premier League goal since 2016.
+Alexander Tettey put Norwich ahead, but Enda Stevens' header drew United level before George Baldock fired home just three minutes later.

-Enda Stevens equalised for United in the 49th minute with a header from George Baldock's cross.
+The game had moments of VAR controversy, with a red card for United's Chris Basham overruled and a lengthy delay eventually denying the Blades a third goal.